joelandman/nlytiq-base/BUILD.md

 assumptions may be invalid.
-If you wish to use gcc installed in a different path, edit compiler.config and find your OS (search for one of Linux, Darwin, FreeBSD, SunOS representing all linux distros, macos, FreeBSD and possibly others, and illumos).
+If you wish to use gcc installed in a different path, edit compiler.config and find your OS (search for one of Linux, Darwin, FreeBSD, SunOS representing all linux distros, macos, FreeBSD and possibly others).
 Edit the GCC_PATH and GCC_VER appropriately.

 Example: gcc-7 installed in Linux at /usr/local/compilers/gcc-7